 YARN high availability overview

-This is an overview of YARN ResourceManager (RM) High Availability (HA).
-RM is responsible for tracking resources in a Hadoop cluster and scheduling applications such as MapReduce jobs.
+ResourceManager (RM) is a YARN component responsible for allocating resources like CPU/RAM in a Hadoop cluster and scheduling applications such as MapReduce jobs.

 ResourceManager HA requires ZooKeeper and HDFS services to be running.